 - People with diabetes should access regular retinopathy eye screening appointments as well as routine eye tests with an optician.
-Any visual problems should be investigated by an optician or optometrist rather than waiting for an eye screening appointment - Diabetic Eye screening involves photographs being taken of the back of the eye using a special camera, after eye drops have been given to make the pupils dilate.
-The eye drops can feel uncomfortable and will cause blurred vision for around 4-6 hours - The full screening appointment takes between 40 minutes and an hour.
+Any visual problems should be investigated by an optician or optometrist rather than waiting for an eye screening appointment - Diabetic eye screening involves photographs being taken of the back of the eye using a special camera, after eye drops have been given to make the pupils dilate.
+The eye drops can feel uncomfortable and will cause blurred vision for around 4-6 hours34 - The full screening appointment takes between 40 minutes and an hour.
 It takes around 5-10 minutes for the eye images to be captured.
-The person being screened will need to remain in a seated position at the camera, keeping their head still and moving their eyes as instructed for clear photographs to be captured - The eye images are then assessed for the signs of Diabetic Retinopathy (DR).
-Most people are recalled for routine screening every 1-2 years, but around 1 in 50 people that have the test will be referred to an eye specialist for investigation or treatment of their retinopathy
+The person being screened will need to remain in a seated position at the camera, keeping their head still and moving their eyes as instructed for clear photographs to be captured

-Advice should be sought from the DESW nursing team before attending clinic, by calling the DESW helpline on the appointment letter and on 01443 44244 or 03000 030 500.
+Advice should be sought from the DESW nursing team before attending clinic, by calling the DESW helpline on the appointment letter and on 03000 030 500.
+Alternatively, you can email them via diabetic-eye-screening@wales.nhs.uk or visit https://phw.nhs.wales/services-and-teams/screening/diabetic-eye-screening-wales/ for further information.